 Courtesy John Edmondson

 Bunting Eating Berries

 “I took a picture of this indigo bunting as it was enjoying berries on a warm summer morning at The Middlefork Forest Preserve in Lake Forest, Illinois,” says John Edmondson.
-Check out 20 photos of breathtaking blue colored birds.
+Check out more breathtaking photos of blue colored birds.

 Courtesy Shannon Therrien

 “This indigo bunting enjoyed a flower snack with pink rhododendrons in the background.
 This bird is stunning and a favorite to see each spring,” says Shannon Therrien.
 Learn to identify lazuli buntings: vibrant jewels of the west.